acisops/acis_anomaly_pages/source/trickle_bias_tplane.rst

 * If bias packets appearing after the first event packets is the only symptom, and bias maps are truncated, this will be apparent when SSR data are processed.
-  Likely the FOT will be the first to notice it.
+  Likely the CXC DS Ops will be the first to notice it.
-* If bias packets appear after the first event packets, but biases are complete, the FOT will also be unable to process the bias data, although the event data will be unaffected.
-As in the above case, ACIS will be unlikely to notice the interleaving in real time, unless we are watching pmon closely and see the simultaneous arrival of bias and event packets.
-FOT data processing will inform us of the problem.
+* If bias packets appear after the first event packets, but biases are complete, the situation is benign.
+It will have no effect on CXC DS Ops data processing, and no action (or even diagnosis) is necessary.
 * If the T-plane has latched, the most immediately obvious symptom is saturated telemetry on one or more FEPs, with far too many events, and skipped frames on those FEPs.
 On an affected FEP, the threshold crossing counts in pmon will not